Hi, I'm Shannon.

 In college, I studied art and learned how to use a camera.
 Like, actually use a camera.
 I shot with a Nikon SLR and processed and developed my own film.
 After college, I became a little discouraged with my stagnancy and lack of access to photography darkroom.
-I went to grad school to become an eLearning developer, because I felt the pressure of obtaining a steady salary, and set it all aside.
+I went to grad school to become an instructional designer, because I felt the pressure of obtaining a steady salary, and set it all aside.

 Like any creative journey, there are peaks and valleys, twists and turns.
 For nearly ten years of my life I created almost nothing.
 Isn’t that nuts?
 I just thought, well if this isn't going to be my career, then I have failed as an artist.
 I didn’t see the value of creating for creating sake.
 I didn’t feel like an artist.
 I didn’t identify as an artist.
 I didn’t feel good enough.
 Whenever I thought about creating, I felt like an impostor.